aqutor/locus-random-samples-generator-for-popgen/README.md

 $ python main.py
 ```

-Note: your terminal should be in the same path as the `main.py` is in.
+**Note**: your terminal should be in the same path as the `main.py` is in.
 You have to create all the necessary folders in advance.

-The file is saved in the sub-directory `results/'experiment times'/'sampling size'/`of `main.py` for output type 1.

-The file is saved in the sub-directory `results/`of `main.py` for output type 2.

 If you want to run the same experiment , please empty the output folder/file first.

+- The file is saved in the sub-directory `results/'experiment times'/'sampling size'/`of `main.py` for output type 1.
+- The file is saved in the sub-directory `results/`of `main.py` for output type 2.

 **Examples**

 If you want to run 100 tests with 25 output samples,

-For output type 1, you have to create the folder `results/100/25/`  in advance.
+- For output type 1, you have to create the folder `results/100/25/`  in advance.

-For output type 12, you have to create the folder `results/` in advance.
+- For output type 12, you have to create the folder `results/` in advance.